monikakocot/WebSocket/README.md

 # WebSocket
 Chat made with Web Socket technology.

 WebSocker Chat made with Java and Javascript.
+Chat application working on the TCP protocol.
+Additional functionalities for the chat administrator: blocking the user, re-unlocking, the system that automatically blocks the user when excessive spamming, with the ability to see archived messages.

 You can use it locally.
 I set it on port(s): 4242 (http).